yaikobzeray/dev-journal/activity_log.md

 Set up GitHub Actions workflow for CI: lint → test → Docker build → push to GCR.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GRPC] Wednesday, 11 December 2024 — Entry 1

+Explored gRPC-web for the Flutter web client.
+Requires an Envoy proxy or grpc-web-proxy to translate HTTP/1.1.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*